photonZfeed/DirectIrradiationModule/doc/source/tutorial.rst

 Generating Configurations: Monte Carlo Sampler
 -----------------------------------------------

-When the design space is too large for exhaustive enumeration — for instance when both the LED count and the mounting height vary — the :class:`~monte_carlo_sampler.MonteCarloSampler` draws random unique configurations from the full space.
+When the design space is too large for exhaustive enumeration, the :class:`~monte_carlo_sampler.MonteCarloSampler` draws random unique configurations from the full space.
 The ``seed`` parameter ensures reproducibility.
 Setting ``use_parallel=True`` distributes the sampling across available CPU cores.
 The file path is constructed to encode the key sampling parameters so that it is self-documenting.

 .. code-block:: python